simpleinjector/Documentation/source/aop.rst

 Decoration
 ==========

 The best way to add new functionality (such as `cross-cutting concerns <https://en.wikipedia.org/wiki/Cross-cutting_concern>`_) to classes is by the use of the `decorator pattern <https://en.wikipedia.org/wiki/Decorator_pattern>`_.
 The decorator pattern can be used to extend (decorate) the functionality of a certain object at run-time.
 Especially when using generic interfaces, the concept of decorators gets really powerful.
-Take for instance the examples given in the :ref:`Registration of open generic types <Registration-Of-Open-Generic-Types>` section of this page or for instance the use of an generic *ICommandHandler<TCommand>* interface.
+Take for instance the examples given in the :ref:`Registration of open generic types <Registration-Of-Open-Generic-Types>` section or for instance the use of an generic *ICommandHandler<TCommand>* interface.

 .. container:: Note